by Eileen Garvin (updated)

 At The English Lavender Farm in Applegate, visitors will find undulating acres of silver and green foliage and blossoms ranging from pale purple to brilliant blues.
 “The setting is really quite beautiful.
 People come when the flowers are blooming and the contrast between the fields of purple and the surrounding green hills is just lovely,” says Sue Owen, who co-owns the farm with her husband Derek.
 The Owens cultivate many kinds of lavender, including the short, dark Hidcote English Lavender the Grosso French Lavender and culinary lavenders like Royal Velvet and Melissa.

 The Owens distill lavender oil on site in a copper still and harvest flowers for dried bouquets and buds.
-They craft a variety of lavender-based body care products like essential oils, soaps, lotions and sugar scrubs as well as culinary offerings like lavender infused honey, salt with lavender and culinary lavender on the stem.
-Check out their products at the farm and online or look for them at farmers markets in Grants Pass, Ashland, Medford and Jacksonville.
+They craft a variety of lavender-based body care products like essential oils, soaps, lotions, sugar scrubs, and culinary offerings like lavender-infused honey, salt with lavender, and culinary lavender on the stem.
+Check out their products at the farm and online, or look for them at farmers markets in Grants Pass, Ashland, Medford, and Jacksonville.
 Open in June and July from 10 a.m. to 4 p.m.
-Friday through Monday, The English Lavender Farm also hosts special events like wreath making, wine and painting evenings, farm dinners and parent-toddler mornings.
+Friday through Monday, The English Lavender Farm also hosts special events like wreath making, wine and painting evenings, farm dinners, and parent-toddler mornings.

-Bonus: Don’t miss the Southern Oregon Lavender Festival, which takes place over June 21-22 and July 12-14, 2019 and includes special events at some of these Southern Oregon lavender farms.
+Bonus: Don’t miss the Southern Oregon Lavender Festival, which takes place over June 24-26 and July 15-17, 2022 and includes special events at some of these Southern Oregon lavender farms.